-The “Why” doesn’t matter anymore.
+Once you’ve made the decision to move on, the “Why” doesn’t matter anymore.
 Let it go.
 Now, all that matters is, what’s the best thing for the kids?
-If your company were larger (150-200+), it’s just part of life … but at this stage, it’s still a family and rather fragile, and built (I hope) on trust.
+I.e, for your team, your employees, your customers, and your investors?
+If your company were larger (150-200+ employees), it’s just part of life … folks come and go but at that stage.
+But early on, it’s still a family and rather fragile, and built (I hope) on trust.

 1. Thank Them.
-You tell your kids you love them.
 Thank all the employees, in public, together with your co-founders, and tell them what an amazing product you’ve built together, and how proud you are.
 If you’ve gotten to 30 employees … you should be proud.
 You have something.
 Tell them you love them and you need to move on, but you will always be proud of them and there for them.
+And be authentic.

 2. Show Your Co-Founders Public Respect.
-Make sure the kids know Mom and Dad aren’t mad at each other.
+Make sure everyone knows Mom and Dad aren’t mad at each other.
 Make sure everyone knows whatever the reason you’re leaving, you still have total respect for your co-founders and current management.
 Do your best here, even if it’s hard.
 Especially if it’s hard.

 4. When People Reach Out to You, Be Sympathetic, but Never Critical.
 Disaffected team members may reach out to you.
 Don’t slam the company, just be sympathetic.
 “I hear you … that’s tough.
 What can you do to make things better?” or variants of that show you still care, but that it’s everyone’s job is to make the company great.
 Don’t let your departure be a reason or excuse for key employees to lose their drive.